theatosam/js-documentation/README.md

 # First GitHub Repo

-This is the 4th [freeCodeCamp](https://freecodecamp.org) project in their *Responsive Web Design Certification* track.
+This is my 4th [freeCodeCamp](https://freecodecamp.org) project in their *Responsive Web Design Certification* track.